GetSidGit/cowin_viewpoint/README.md

 * Supports Twilio

+* Creates HeartBeat file for run monitor from Android or Iphone by pointing to the sync folder

 * Automated utilities are built for easy setup and quick start

 * Python version greater than 3.8 is a minimum requirement